cloudera-labs/hms-mirror/troubleshooting.md

 When connecting via `kerberos`, you will need to include the `--hadoop-classpath` when launching `hms-mirror`.

-## Issue 2 - Auto Partition Discovery not working
+## Auto Partition Discovery not working

 I've set the `partitionDiscovery:auto` to `true` but the partitions aren't getting discovered.